kedars/esp-jumpstart-book/docs/en/rst/networkconfig.rst

 For ESP8266 Users
 ~~~~~~~~~~~~~~~~~

-ESP8266 does not have a Bluetooth, thus the default provisioning mode is
+ESP8266 supports only SoftAP based provisioning as it does not have
-SoftAP.
-The app to be used for SoftAP provisioning is **wifi-sec1**.
+Bluetooth.
+Use **wifi-sec1** app for provisioning.

 .. _sec_unified\_prov: